GuruCharan94/gurucharan94.github.io/_posts/2019-11-23-azure-devops-annotations-for-grafana.md

 - devops
 - azure
 - pipelines
-excerpt: 'A complete guide on how to annotate Grafana Dashboards with rich information about your deployments in Azure Pipelines.
-This feature is extremely useful in situations where your production environment metrics begins to act strange and you have to decide if a recent deployment may have played a role.'
+excerpt: A complete guide on how to annotate Grafana Dashboards with rich information about your deployments in Azure Pipelines.
+This feature is extremely useful in situations where your production environment metrics begins to act strange and you have to decide if a recent deployment may have played a role.

 ---
 This blog post shows you how to add rich information from your Azure Devops deployments inside your Grafana time-series charts.

 {% include figure image_path="/assets/images/grafana-azure-devops/deployment-annotation.png" alt="Azure Devops meets Grafana Annotations" caption="Azure Devops meets Grafana Annotations" %}

-If you are new to Azure integrations on Grafana, you should read my blog posts on configuring [Azure Monitor Data Source for Grafana](https://www.gurucharan.in/azure/up-your-azure-monitoring-game-with-azure-data-source-for-grafana/) and how to[run Grafana using Azure Web App for Containers](https://www.gurucharan.in/azure/running-grafana-on-azure-app-service/).
+If you are new to Azure integrations on Grafana, you should read my blog posts on configuring [Azure Monitor Data Source for Grafana](https://www.gurucharan.in/azure/up-your-azure-monitoring-game-with-azure-data-source-for-grafana/) and how to[ run Grafana using Azure Web App for Containers](https://www.gurucharan.in/azure/running-grafana-on-azure-app-service/).

 ## Grafana Annotations